-take the third India Bill "shorn of all peculiarities and reduced to a neutral colour;' the bill is nearly of the right hue, and after the infusion of the thirty or forty amendments prepared by Lord STANLEY, will no doubt be accepted.
+PARLIAMENT, says the Times, is ready to take the third India Bill "shorn of all peculiarities and reduced to a neutral colour;" the bill is nearly of the right hue, and after the infusion of the thirty or forty amendments prepared by Lord STANLEY, will no doubt be accepted.
 The government of India will pass from the hands of the India of remedy will be speedily forthcoming and Company into those of the Crown.
 With readily applied, for all, or nearly all the what likelihood of advantage to India?
-The impediments thrown in the way of reformachange will carry with it at least the promise tion by the secret system of the Company's of a better rule than the one superseded. government will be done away by the consti-One sentence in Mr. BRIGHT's late speech tution now offered. its to the present time; the end of the Comutmost rupee from the natives, to the enrichment of the proprietors of East India Stock, and to the exclusion of every influence that could by any possibility trench upon their monopoly.
-The Imperial Government can have no such sordid views, no such barbarous prejudices, to pervert and to restrict it, and it will, therefore, carry with it the possibilities

-No doubt the new constitution offered by thorough working order, and to be ready the present Ministry has been framed as with will and hand to apply whatever repairs where the horse was previously "made safe," by turfites, who had placed their money in that quarter, much to conciliate diverse and contending it may need, or whatever improvements will opinions in the House of Commons as to better it.
-It must see that justice-not what must the bill show on its face in order that its provide a government for India equal to the weighed wholly by the scales here used-is true character may be determined? vastness and responsibility of the duties to But apart from such instances of bills of a more done to India, as well as to the right of the dominant race.
-It must not only private nature, what would be the confusion made be undertaken by it; but whatever the scheme of Indian government offered, and however perfected in theory, its practice abroad, but it must make its power respected must be to a great extent experimental.
-Mr. BRIGHT predicts that in five years netly improving the condition of the population of the po Mr. BRIGHT predicts that in five years nently improving the condition of the popuone with the slightest practical knowledge of the from the passing of the present bill a lations of India, giving them their share in new constitution will have to be framed the products of their own country, and teach-Bill of Exchange system.
-But, it may be asked, are we to allow such flagrant commercial frauds as for India, and it is probable that - ex-cepting the limit which he puts to the ing them how to develop its resources, menwere disclosed in the case of Monteith's and other accommodation-bill houses that collapsed during tal as well as material.
-If the people of Engduration of the new form of government-his prediction will be verified.
-In such an the late financial crisis, to escape without comment land will faithfully discharge these duties, it or punishment?
-Certainly not; but then we say we object to reach such cases through the peddling and tinkering agency of Government interference.
-Look, we say, to good Bankruptcy Laws for the is really of no great consequence what are event, there are many suggestions in the the motives of Ministers in concocting their plan laid down by himself that may be pracpresent Indian Bill.
-The right form of gotically adopted, that of the division of India vernment for India will be reached through remedy.
-Confused and incomplete as these laws into five Presidencies especially, though with experience, unperverted by selfishness, and arc, they would, we believe, be found nearly suffi-a modified action as regards the total inde- to the acquirement of this experience public cient if put into action judiciously and consistently.

-pendence of each.
-He would, in setting up these independent Presidencies, do away with the Governor-General in India, and with the Imperial form of government: but the advantages of the closest possible connexion through the government with the country in which we have so much at stake are too evident for such a change to be accepted by the English people; and the plan of administration through a Governor-General is upon the whole found to work well in India, the difficulties all springing from the action of the home-machinery.
+The impediments thrown in the way of reformachange will carry with it at least the promise tion by the secret system of the Company's of a better rule than the one superseded.
+One sentence in Mr. Bright's late speech represents in brief the shortcomings of the present government of India: "In a single English county," he said, "there were more roads-more travelable roads-than were to be found in the whole of India; and the city of Manchester, in the supply of its inhabitants with the single article of water, had spent a larger sum of money than the East India Company had spent in the fourteen years from 1834 to 1848 in public works of every kind throughout the whole of final; but it is a necessary measure, inasits vast dominions."
+This simple fact much as no possible good is to be obtained utmost rupee from the natives, to the enrichvastness and responsibility of the duties to be undertaken by it; but whatever the scheme of Indian government offered, and however perfected in theory, its practice must be to a great extent experimental.
+Mr. BRIGHT predicts that in five years from the passing of the present bill a new constitution will have to be framed for India, and it is probable that --- excepting the limit which he puts to the duration of the new form of government- his prediction will be verified.
+In such an event, there are many suggestions in the plan laid down by himself that may be practically adopted, that of the division of India into five Presidencies especially, though with pendence of each.
+He would, in setting up opinion must guide the way.
+The governthese independent Presidencies, do away with the Governor-General in India, and with the Imperial form of government: but the advantages of the closest possible connexion through the government with the country in which we have so much at stake are too evident for such a change to be accepted by the English people; and the plan of administration through a Governor-General is upon the whole found to work well in India, the difficulties all springing from the action of the home-machinery.